 Best Mint Alternatives in 2026

-Mint was the go-to free budgeting app for over a decade before Intuit shut it down in early 2024 and merged it into Credit Karma.
-If you're a former Mint user still looking for the right replacement, here are the best alternatives — including some that improve on what Mint offered.
+Mint was the go-to free budgeting app for over a decade before Intuit shut it down in early 2024 and merged users into Credit Karma.
+The transition stripped out core budgeting features, replaced them with credit card ads, and left millions of users looking for a proper replacement.
+If you're still searching for the right one, here are seven alternatives that actually focus on expense tracking.

 Why People Look for Mint (Credit Karma) Alternatives